 Japan’s Nobel Prizes in Physics and Chemistry underpin innovations

-At the dawn of the 20th century, over the last 20 years, 15 Japanese got Nobel Prize in Physics and Chemistry.
+At the dawn of the 20th century, over the last 20 years, 15 Japanese got Nobel Prizes in Physics and Chemistry.
 Interestingly, among them, two notable ones, one in LED and another one in Lithium-ion battery, are directly for powering Japanese innovations in the digital age.
 Besides, other Nobel Prize-winning successes have linkages with their innovation success stories.

 Japan in Robotics for driving the fourth industrial revolution

 Robotics is a core technology to drive the fourth industrial revolution.
 In the growing industrial robotics market, which is expected to grow to $66 billion by 2027, Japanese seven companies are among the top 10 global players.
-These Japanese companies are YASKAWA, Mitsubishi, NACHI-FUJIKOSHI, FANUC, DENSO, Kawasaki and Omron.
+These Japanese companies are YASKAWA, Mitsubishi, NACHI-FUJIKOSHI, FANUC, DENSO, Kawasaki, and Omron.
 In the entertainment segment, Sony’s AIBO is already a shining star.
 Although Honda has stopped further R&D, its ASIMO is still to date the most advanced humanoid robot.
 Further to it, Boston robotics now belong to Japanese investment.
-Hence, Japan has a strong base to succeed in innovations in coming days.
+Hence, Japan has a strong base to succeed in innovations in the coming days.

 Japanese innovations in Medical Imaging

 Of course, Facebook, Google, or Amazon make headlines in the digital economy news.
 However, to take care of our health, digital innovations have also created revolutions in medical imaging.
 Starting from CT, digital X-ray, ultrasound, to MRI, medical imaging innovations are stunning examples of the digital age.
 And Japanese innovations shine.
 Notable Japanese companies are Toshiba (now Canon healthcare) and Shimadzu, among others.